-This employment opportunity is restricted to Nunavut Inuit who reside in Taloyoak only.
+This employment opportunity is restricted to Nunavut Inuit who reside in Naujaat.

 The position will engage with partners, such as schools, daycares, and community programs to ensure access to children of this age group.
 The Community Oral Health Coordinator will further assist in coordinating activities as needed for oral health professionals (such as dentists, dental therapists, and dental hygienists) to complete their work.